Frequent Causes of Commercial Truck Accidents

 The most common type of injury from riding is probably lacerations and abrasions that are often referred to as road rash.
 This kind of injury can be minimized by wearing good protective clothing.
 Leather clothes can take a lot of the abuse that happens when you skid on the pavement.
 Road rash is likely to cause serious scarring and is a very painful condition.

 Head injuries are another serious risk.
 Helmets are good but they are not always used and they do not prevent all head injuries.
 Traumatic Brain Injuries or Spinal Cord injuries can cause permanent disability or death.
-Head injuries can cause the permanent decline of cognitive abilities.
+Head injuries can cause a permanent decline in cognitive abilities.
 Spinal injuries can cause paralysis of legs or arms.

 Many broken bones often occur.
 Arms, hands, legs, and feet are likely to suffer fractures.
 Wrist fractures often occur when a rider attempts to break his fall.
 Also, rib fractures often occur.
 They take a long time to heal, cause great pain and there is usually very little treatment for them.